Rigidity in Ballet Class

 The Chewing Gum-Theory

-Sometimes students in ballet classes seem rigid to the outsider.
+Sometimes students in ballet classes seem rigid to outsiders.
 Or as my father once put it "people pay for not moving?"

 Let's say rigidity is at one end of the scale and jellyfish-like floppiness at the other end.
 Ideally, you want to move in the middle of this scale; a place of equilibrium.
 A point of fluid strength, of equal extension and contraction, like an elastic band with just the right amount of tension and elasticity.

 As a child, have you ever played with your chewing gum?
 Holding it taut at one end and pulling on the other or stretching it in opposite directions at the same time?
 If you remember, at a certain moment the gum was neither slack nor rigid.

 Aged six I "experimented" this way on my way to ballet class with my gum ending up all over my hands and jacket.
 Showing up like this, I can't remember who was more afraid of my stern ballet teacher, my mother, or me.
 Yet it may have sown the seed for my teaching today.

 How to go about this?

-Generally, your abdominal muscles, your core (lower abdominals and pelvic floor) should contract or draw in (more or less gently depending on your level of floppiness/ stiffness) whilst your limbs extend away from your core.
+Generally, your abdominal muscles and your core (lower abdominals and pelvic floor) should contract or draw in (more or less gently depending on your level of floppiness/ stiffness) whilst your limbs extend away from your core.
 If you get the balance right, you will be suspended in the middle and your balance feels like many micro-movements and not like a static position of tightened muscles and the inability to breathe.

 If you approach balance as a movement, you can "respond".
 Should you start to fall forward, you can change your weight slightly backwards; should you collapse towards the right, you can counter with your left side, etc.